unearth4334/eml2md/README.md

 - Metadata for each email (date, from, to, cc, subject)
 - Email content
 - Links to extracted attachments

-## Thread Detection

-The tool uses two methods to detect email threads:

-1. **Embedded Messages**: Detects properly formatted `message/rfc822` parts in multipart emails
-2. **Pattern Matching**: Analyzes the email body text to find patterns indicating quoted emails such as:
-   - Outlook format: "From: ...
-Sent: ...
-To: ...
-Subject: ..."
-   - Reply format: "On [date], [person] wrote:"
-   - Gmail format: "On [date] at [time], [person] wrote:"

-### Caveats for Thread Detection

-- Pattern matching is not 100% reliable and depends on email client formatting
-- Different email clients use different quoting styles which may not be detected
-- Date parsing from text may not always be accurate
-- The original formatting of quoted text might be altered
-- Some false positives may occur if the email body contains text that matches the patterns
-- Deeply nested conversations might not be fully reconstructed

 ## Example